Union Jack flag icon Canada flag Canada Ireland flag Ireland

 An iridescent coating formed on the inside of oyster shells.
 It is used to create beads and pendants.
 Also known as nacre.

-A gemstone which is cut into a teardrop shape.
+A gemstone that is cut into a teardrop shape.

-A metal is deposited on a conductive surface, e.g. gold plating to brass, or silver plating to nickel.
-Flash plating is very thin so less hardwearing than thick vermeil plating.
+A metal is deposited on a conductive surface, for example, gold plating to brass, or silver plating to nickel.
+Flash plating is very thin, so it is less hardwearing than thick vermeil plating.
 All plating will wear through eventually, so care should be taken with such designs.

-A naturally occurring heavy and white metal and generally non-corroding.
-It is difficult to work and is more expensive than gold, making its use in jewellery relatively rare.
+A naturally occurring heavy and white metal that is generally non-corroding.
+It is difficult to work with and is more expensive than gold, making its use in jewellery relatively rare.

 A faceted gemstone that has a square cut.
 It may also be known as a quadrillion or squarillion.